jtyszkiew/ImageSmith/README.md

 A Discord bot that integrates with ComfyUI to generate images through a user-friendly Discord interface.
 Forge your imagination into reality!

+### Discord
+You can join my Discord channel on which I'm testing updates on the bot.
+You won't be able to use the bot there (since it's my private instance) but you can see the possible options

+### What's ImageSmith not?
+Magical bot that will create workflows for you.
+You need to create them yourself, bot only allows you to use them through Discord UI.
+There are some example workflows in the repository but these are the most basic ones.

 ## 🌟 Features

 - Direct integration with ComfyUI